 Upon receiving the new or updated data set, the system first performs a comprehensive comparison with its current data.
 This comparison can be done at various levels of granularity, from entire records down to specific fields within records.
 The primary goals are to:

-• Identify New Entries: Records that are present in the incoming data but not in the current system dataset are flagged for addition.
+- Identify New Entries: Records that are present in the incoming data but not in the current system dataset are flagged for addition.

-• Detect Updates: Records that exist in both the incoming data and the current system but have differences are flagged for update.
+- Detect Updates: Records that exist in both the incoming data and the current system but have differences are flagged for update.
 This can involve complex logic if the system needs to identify changes at the field level.

-• Recognize Deletions: Records that are absent in the incoming data but present in the current system are flagged for deletion.
+- Recognize Deletions: Records that are absent in the incoming data but present in the current system are flagged for deletion.

 Pros:

-• No changes in the upstream systems
+- No changes are required in the upstream systems.

 Cons and Challenges:

-• The comparative analysis and subsequent data operations can be resource-intensive
+- The comparative analysis and subsequent data operations can be resource-intensive.

-• For performance, you need to store a hash of an item in the database and ensure that the hash is recalculated each time the item is modified
+- For performance, you need to store a hash of an item in the database and ensure that the hash is recalculated each time the item is modified.

-• May need comprehensive caching strategies
+- May need comprehensive caching strategies.

-• The logic for detecting changes and deciding on deletions must be robust to prevent data loss or inaccuracies
+- The logic for detecting changes and deciding on deletions must be robust to prevent data loss or inaccuracies.

-• As the dataset grows, the system must be able to handle larger volumes of data without significant degradation in performance or accuracy
+- As the dataset grows, the system must be able to handle larger volumes of data without significant degradation in performance or accuracy.

-What SAP Commerce Provides Out-of-the-box
+What SAP Commerce Provides Out of the Box

 SAP Commerce’s delta detection mechanism acts as a kind of external metadata for existing items, containing “changed/unchanged” flags and the date/time of changes.
 This is useful for synchronizing two instances of SAP Commerce.

 The core of SAP Commerce’s delta detection lies in its versatile ChangeDetectionService.
 This service allows users to identify changes by specific items or by item type.
-When searching by type, the service can retrieve all items that have experienced any modifications—be it creation, modification, or deletion.
+When searching by type, the service can retrieve all items that have experienced any modifications — creation, modification, or deletion.
 Once changes are detected, they can be “consumed,” which means they are marked in a way that they won’t be re-identified in subsequent checks.
 This ensures a clean and efficient way to handle data integrity and consistency.

-For that, the platform utilizes an object called ItemVersionMarker in which it tags changes, holding references to the altered item along with details such as the type of change and the version timestamp.
+For that, the platform utilizes an object called ItemVersionMarker, in which it tags changes, holding references to the altered item along with details such as the type of change and the version timestamp.
 This enables precise tracking and management of changes.
 Another significant feature is stream awareness, which accommodates multiple data streams within the platform, allowing changes to be tracked and managed distinctly across different streams.
-If you consume changes for a given stream so that it no longer detects ”old” changes, yet the other stream will still be able to detect changes.
+If you consume changes for a given stream so that it no longer detects “old” changes, the other stream will still be able to detect changes.

 Custom Comparative Data Analysis Approach